 The premise starts from everyday near-accidents: falling, stumbling, catching yourself and suddenly becoming aware of how fragile a second can feel.
 The stage language then pushes that idea through movement, prepared metronomes and illusion.

 This should suit audiences who like visual theatre more than dialogue-heavy drama.
-The listing notes English text, no intermission, and effects including strobe lights, smoke and haze.
+The performance uses English text, runs without intermission, and includes effects such as strobe lights, smoke and haze.

 Planning Notes